If you’re looking for a guide price for car window tinting, you’ve come to the right place.

 A) Very easy, ammonia will dissolve the adhesive and the film should then peel off without any trouble or damage to the window.

 Q) How can I reduce the UV rays entering through the front windows?

 A) While there are strict limits on how much light must pass through front windows, you can fit a clear UV film.
 It won’t reduce the amount of light transfer to below legal limits but will offer protection from harmful UV rays.

-This guide was written by Danny Woodley and was last updated in August 2019.
+This guide to car window tinting costs was written by Danny Woodley and was last updated in October 2019.